You Don't Need to Spend Hours on LinkedIn to Reap Its Benefits

 If you complete the steps above and include a summary, you’ll hit All-Star status.

 Getting to All-Star status takes half an hour, but it’s an investment that can reap great returns if you put in the effort.

-Once you have a base, you’ll be able to reach out to people you don’t know but would like to learn more about or meet.
+Then, once you have a solid base, you’ll be able to reach out to people you don’t know but would like to learn more about or meet in person.

-Whenever you send connections to people you don’t know, make sure to send a personal message instead of the generic pre-written text LinkedIn provides!
+Whenever you send connections to people you don’t know, make sure to include a personal message instead of the generic pre-written text LinkedIn provides!

-It’ll likely make the recipient a lot more receptive to your invitation.
+It’ll make the recipient a lot more receptive to your invitation.

-Again, make sure to add a personal touch, as most people don’t bother.
+As we mentioned, make sure to add a personal touch when doing so, as most people simply don’t bother.

-You can also comment or like their posts to increase your visibility.
+You should also comment or like their posts to increase your visibility.

 If you follow relevant companies and groups, you’ll see content they post in your feed.